Esquites is a tasty corn salad topped with chili and cotija cheese. It’s incredibly delicious, easy to whip up, and makes a perfect side!

 - In a small bowl, combine mayo, crema, garlic salt, and lime juice.
 Set aside.

-- In a medium pot, bring 1 c. of water to a boil.
+- In a medium pot, bring 1 cup of water to a boil.
 Once boiling, add corn and cover.
 Bring back to a simmer and cook for about 4-5 minutes or until the corn is cooked through.

 - Drain water and return the corn to a pan and cook until a few pieces are a little browned/charred.
 Add butter and the mayo-crema mixture and cook until combined.